TWINGSISTER/docker-machine-driver-qemu/README.md

+# WORK IN PROGRESS
+# NO IDEA HOW TO DO THIS
+# COMMENTS ARE WELCOME
+# DEV WITH QECLIPSE
+# DO NOT CLONE, NOT WORKING!!!
-# Docker machine qemu driver
+# Docker machine qemu driver for portable Docker
+# no admin priv, no bios virt, win
+# (if it can be done must be in QEMU)

 I needed a non-libvirt qemu driver, so this is it.